Revised July 10, 2015

 Last modified December 21st, 2013

 Thank you for using Plex!
-By accessing, using, downloading, or visiting any Plex “Service(s)”, which includes the Plex website, Plex software and products described here, and any other products or materials provided by Plex, you agree to the terms (“Terms”) listed in this agreement (“Agreement”).
+By accessing, using, downloading, or visiting any Plex "Service(s)", which includes the Plex website, Plex software and products described here, and any other products or materials provided by Plex GmbH, a Swiss company, and its affiliates (together, "Plex"), you agree to the terms ("Terms") listed in this agreement ("Agreement").
 Plex reserves the right to amend these Terms at any time and without notice.
 Any revisions to the Terms will be posted on the Plex website.
 By continuing to access or use the Services, you accept any changes or revisions to the Terms.

 The Software includes certain executable modules that Plex has licensed from third party providers ("Third Party Components") that may be subject to different end user license terms as specified in the license agreement(s) provided with such Third Party Components.